Recognition of same-sex unions in Moldova: Public opinion

 Opinion polls report that a majority of Moldovans oppose the legal recognition of same-sex marriage.
-A 2014 survey from the Institute for Public Policy (IPP) showed that 6% of Moldovans supported same-sex marriage, while 87% were opposed.
+A 2014 survey from the Institute for Public Policy (IPP; Institutul pentru Politici Publice) showed that 6% of Moldovans supported same-sex marriage, while 87% were opposed.
 The same survey also showed that only 6% of Moldovans knew a gay person.

 A 2017 Pew Research Center poll found that 5% of Moldovans supported same-sex marriage, the lowest in Eastern Europe alongside Russia.
 Support is increasing, with a 2022 poll commissioned by GenderDoc-M showing that 14% of Chișinău residents supported same-sex marriage.
 The poll also showed that residents who had a negative attitude towards LGBT people decreased from 55% to 33% in the space of three years.
 LGBT advocate Angelica Frolov said, in response to the survey, "Already in 2022 we have some changes at the level of legislation.
 Finally, the law providing for punishments for hate crimes and hate speech was passed.
 It is a step forward because the LGBT community will also be protected and is expressly mentioned in the law among the protected criteria.
 There are a lot of positive developments in the country.
 Obviously they are because the homophobic party, the Party of Socialists, has left, which was doing everything it could to prevent equal rights for some groups.
 There came a pro-European party that believes that the people should not be divided, that all people, equally, must enjoy their rights", referencing the 2020 election in which Maia Sandu of the Party of Action and Solidarity defeated Igor Dodon of the Party of Socialists, known for its social conservatism.